codeforamerica/ohana-api/INSTALL.md

 [fork]: http://help.github.com/fork-a-repo/

+### Install the dependencies and populate the database with sample data:

+    script/bootstrap

+_Note: Installation and preparation can take several minutes to complete!_

 ### Set up the environment variables & customizable settings

 #### Configure environment variables
-Inside the `config` folder, you will find a file named `application.example.yml`.
+Inside the `config` folder, you will find a file named `application.yml`.
-Copy its contents to a new file called `application.yml`, and read through the documentation.
+Read through it to learn how to customize it to suit your needs.

 #### Adjust customizable settings
 Inside the `config` folder, you will also find a file called `settings.yml`.